motibytes/motibytes.github.io/_posts/2020-11-03-Does-the-worship-of-order-become-the-acceptance-of-evil?.md

 layout: post
 ---

-Does the worship of Order become the acceptance of evil?

 Before I worship order, I see a world and do not accept the effects of order's actions.

 I see a world 'the white man', the church inspired by Christ has built and see destruction and oppression.

 After I worship order, rejecting that which is chaos, I trust that order's work, that of Christ's coming is part of a preordained plan set into motion.
 If I become a part of order, I progress the world of structure that has been built.
 I accept that structure as good, and by doing so accept order as it exists.